-Now, THEREFORE BE IT RESOLVED, that the Planning Commission makes all the following findings:
+Now, THEREFORE BE IT RESOLVED, that the Board of Supervisors makes all the following findings:

-1. FINDING:

-Project Description: The application is a Conditional Use Permit (PLN-12424-CUP) for 24,634 SF of cannabis cultivation (consisting of 22,380 SF outdoor cultivation and 2,254 SF mixed light cultivation) and a 2,830-SF ancillary propagation area, with appurtenant drying and processing activities; and a Special Permit for work within the Streamside Management Area (SMA) involving work on culverts, as recommended by the Water Resources Protection Plan (WRPP).
-The primary source of electrical power is a solar array with battery storage.
-An Isuzu BV-4LE1 26.3 kW diesel generator is used for backup.
-Irrigation water is sourced from one (1) groundwater well (Permit No. 19/20-0813) that is hydrologically disconnected from surface water.

-Project File: PLN-12424-CUP
+- 1. FINDING: Project Description: A Conditional Use Permit (PLN-12424-CUP) for 24,634 square feet of existing commercial cannabis cultivation consisting of 22,380 square feet of outdoor and 2,254 square feet of mixed light cultivation.
+The project proposal includes a 2,830 square foot ancillary propagation area with appurtenant drying and processing activities.
+The project is conditioned to limit ancillary nursery size to 10% of cultivation area.
+The project includes a Special Permit for work within the Streamside Management Area.
+The primary source of electrical power is a solar array with battery storage with a generator used for backup.
+Irrigation water is sourced from one groundwater well that is hydrologically disconnected from surface water. - EVIDENCE: 1.
+Project File: PLN-12424-CUP - 2.
+FINDING: CEQA.

-2. FINDING:

-CEQA.
 The requirements of the California Environmental Quality Act have been met.
-The Humboldt County Planning Commission has considered the Addendum to and the Mitigated Negative Declaration (MND) prepared for the Commercial Medical Marijuana Land Use Ordinance (CMMLUO) adopted by the Humboldt County Board of Supervisors on January 26, 2016.
+The Humboldt County Board of Supervisors has considered the Addendum to and the Mitigated Negative Declaration (MND) prepared for the Commercial Medical Marijuana Land Use Ordinance (CMMLUO) adopted by the Humboldt County Board of Supervisors on January 26, 2016.